 Overview 🔗 The Oxford course page contains a wealth of resources about the course structure as well as admission requirements.
-Also importantly, as of 2021 entry there is no admission test!

 Faculty website 🔗 This is the official Faculty webpage for prospective undergraduates, which links to various resources.
-The most important of them is the course handbook 🔗 🌟, which provides a more detailed and technical description of the course requirements; the courses taught; and how examinations work.

 Alternative Prospectus 🔗 This is an unofficial prospectus put together by the Oxford Student Union; it’s written based on students’ perspectives and gives a better sense of what the day-to-day experience as a Chemistry student is like, compared to official materials.

-Tutorial style and number varies between colleges, however you will be tutored in all three sub-disciplines of Chemistry (Physical, Organic, Inorganic), as well as Maths in your first year.
+Tutorial style and number varies between colleges, however, you will be tutored in all three sub-disciplines of Chemistry (Physical, Organic, Inorganic), as well as Maths in your first year.
 A typical day will include two morning lectures and a tutorial or labs (2 days per week).
-As you progress through the degree, there is scope to specialise by taking option modules in third year.
+As you progress through the degree, there is scope to specialise by taking option modules in the third year.

 Why Chemistry at Oxford? 🔗 🌟 The department has a fairly good page about the advantages of the Oxford Chemistry course.
-Whilst the pages emphasises the non-modularity of the course, that doesn’t mean there’s not any choice!
-Starting from second year you’ll have the opportunity to sit supplementary subjects (i.e. an additional module that accounts for up to 1% of your degree and currently, a significant amount of lab hours).
-This can be in anything from the history & philosophy of science, to languages, and further in depth courses in all three branches of chemistry.
-The third year also offers a compulsory ‘options’ paper of courses you choose to study for a term after main course teaching has finished!
+Whilst the pages emphasise the non-modularity of the course, that doesn’t mean there’s not any choice!
+Starting from the second year you’ll have the opportunity to sit supplementary subjects (i.e. an additional module that accounts for up to 1% of your degree and currently, a significant amount of lab hours).
+This can be in anything from the history & philosophy of science, to languages, and further in-depth courses in all three branches of chemistry.
+The third year also offers a compulsory ‘options’ paper of courses you choose to study for a term after the main course teaching has finished!

 Day in the Life of a Chemistry Student video 🔗 🌟 A day in the life of a chemistry student by Lady Margaret Hall.
 Talks both about life at LMH and the day-to-day life of studying chemistry.